Masterminds/codl/README.md

 ```
 $ codl help  # Show help text
 $ codl build # Transform all *.codl files into *.go files
+$ codl watch # Watch a directory for changes to any *codl files, and
+             # compile any found changes.
 ```

+The `-d DIRECTORY` flag can be used with `build` or `watch` to point them to a particular directory.

 ## Syntax